germal/OpenCVB/README.md

 accommodate running separately, a named-pipe moves the image data to the separate process and a memory-mapped file provides a control interface.
-The result is both robust and economical leaving the OpenGL C++ code independent of hardware specifics.
+The result is both robust and economical leaving the OpenGL C++ code independent of camera hardware specifics.
 The VB.Net code for the OpenGL interface is less than a page and does not require much memory or CPU usage.
 The OpenGL C++ code provided with OpenCVB is customized for specific applications in a format that should be familiar to OpenGL developers.
 There are several examples – displaying RGB and Depth, 3D histograms, 3D drawing, and IMU usage.
 A code snippet (See ‘Build New Experiments’ above) provides everything needed to add a new OpenGL algorithm that will consume RGB and a point cloud.

 NOTE: it is easy to forget to include any new OpenGL project in the Project Dependencies.
 This can be confusing because the new project will not build